How to Do a Manicure at Home

 Soften and Brighten Nails

-There are special nail brightening soaks available at stores, but denture tablets are less expensive and results are just as good.
+There are special nail brightening soaks available at stores, but denture tablets are less expensive, and the results are just as good.

 Gently scrub your nails with a nailbrush and soapy water, then dry thoroughly.